 The Food Depository mobilizes the public to help end hunger.
 At the federal, state, and local level, our policy priorities include:

-- Maintaining and strengthening hunger relief programs for individuals and families
+- Maintaining and strengthening hunger relief programs

 - Increasing the amount of healthy food that is available and affordable to all